ibm-cloud-docs/event-notifications/en-destination-sms-custom.md

 - invitee name or account
 - name of the subscription
 - name of the topic
-- a link that will take you to a web page.
-The web page contains information that the recipient is subscribed to receive SMS notifications to a topic and a **Confirm** button.
-When the recipient click the **Confirm** button, then the recipient's number is moved from _Invited_ tab to _Active_ tab.
-A confirmation message also displaying that the recipient has accepted to receive SMS notifications.
-The confirmation message also contains a link to **Unsubscribe**, which on clicking moves to recipient's number to the _Unsubscribed_ tab.
+- a link to a web page.
+The web page contains information about the SMS notification subscription and a **Confirm** button.
+When the recipient clicks **Confirm**, the recipient's number is moved from the **Invited** tab to the **Active** tab.
+A confirmation message states that the recipient has accepted SMS notifications.
+The confirmation message also contains an **Unsubscribe** link, which moves the recipient's number to the **Unsubscribed** tab.
 - an expiration time for the opt-in message.

-{{site.data.keyword.en_short}} are routed only to opted-in recipients.
-To stop receiving the notifications, recipient can click the **Unsubscribe** link in the message.
-Once unsubscribed, the recipients will not receive any notifications on the topic they have unsubscribed.
-To restart the subscription, the recipient need to contact {{site.data.keyword.IBM_notm}} {{site.data.keyword.en_short}} service administrator to add the number back to subscription.
+Notifications are routed only to opted-in recipients.
+To stop receiving notifications, the recipient can click the **Unsubscribe** link in the message.
+After unsubscribing, the recipient does not receive any notifications for that topic.
+To restart the subscription, the recipient must contact the {{site.data.keyword.en_short}} administrator to add the number back to the subscription.

 In some cases, the carrier service allows keywords like `START` and `STOP` for receiving notifications and to stop notifications.